Terms and Conditions

 Offline data storage is held for SEVEN years and can be retrieved by requesting via the standard Support escalation process.
 Once restored data can be access via the Dashboard interface making search and download features available on the data.

-NetEDI appoints the Co-Ordinator, whose details are set out below for the purposes of dealing with the implementation phases of the Services.
+NetEDI appoints a Co-Ordinator, whose details are set out below, for the purposes of dealing with the implementation phases of the Services.
 The Co-ordinator has overall responsibility for ensuring that the Services are delivered on-time and will: